Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 - **Activities**: these are longer-form and self-directed activities for individuals and/or small groups that do not "hand-hold" like workshops with explicit step-by-step guidance.
   These live in a separate folder called `Workshops_and_Activities` in a separate file called `Name_of_Lecture_Activities.md`.

- We highly suggest that most activities involving simple Rust examples use the [ecxvr](#rust-jupyter-notebooks-with-evcxr) tooling for it's quite powerful features.
+ We highly suggest that most activities involving simple Rust examples use the [EvCxR](#rust-jupyter-notebooks-with-evcxr) tooling for it's quite powerful features.

 > Note: not all lectures have workshops or activities.

-### Rust Jupyter notebooks with `evcxr`
+### Rust Jupyter notebooks with EvCxR

 REPLs are a fantastic way to experiment with a language interactively.
 [`evcxr_jupyter`](https://github.com/google/evcxr/tree/HEAD/evcxr_jupyter) is best-in-class tooling that uses the fantastic [Jupyter Notebook](https://jupyter.org/) tooling for interactive documents with a built-in REPL.